This iced tea is refreshing and flavorful. I infuse it with ginger, mint, and orange flavors. But even plain and unsweetened, it's delightful!

 - Mint: You'll need a bunch of fresh mint leaves and another bunch for garnish.

-- Baking soda: This helps keep the tea clear and counteract any bitterness.
-You'll only need a pinch.
+- Baking soda: This helps keep the tea clear and counteracts any bitterness.

 - Sweetener: This is optional.
 I typically don't add any, but if you'd like to sweeten your tea, you can add a sweetener to equal ½ cup of sugar.
 Each glass will contain about a tablespoon of sweetener.
 If this seems excessive, you can start with ¼ cup of sweetener for the entire batch and see how you like it.